simon-anders/htseq/trunk/doc/count.rst

 *How should I cite htseq-count in a publication?*
    Please cite HTSeq as follows: S Anders, T P Pyl, W Huber: *HTSeq --- A Python framework to work with high-throughput sequencing data*. bioRxiv 2014. `doi: 10.1101/002824`_.
-   (This is a print currently under review.
-We will replace this with the final published version once available.)
+   (This is a preprint currently under review.
+We will replace this with the reference to the final published version once available.)

 .. _`doi: 10.1101/002824`: http://dx.doi.org/10.1101/002824